jogendra/example-ios-apps/README.md

 * [Chats](https://github.com/acani/Chats) - Open source messaging app
 * [technex-ios](https://github.com/imjog/technex-ios) - iOS app for Technex, IIT(BHU) Varanasi.
 This project is closed before completion.
 You can use this app for learning purpose.
 * [GitHawk](https://github.com/rnystrom/GitHawk) - A GitHub project manager app for iOS
+* [VPN On](https://github.com/lexrus/VPNOn) - A basic iOS app for VPN which can be automatically connected for a pre-specified domain
+* [WordPress for iOS](https://github.com/wordpress-mobile/WordPress-iOS) - An iOS version of the WordPress app for blogging

 ## Author